 We have a Church School program for children ages pre-school through high school, as well as adult religious education.
 Classes meet on most Sunday mornings (except during the summer months).
 Adult Religious Education begins at 9:15am.
 Church School begins after the children receive Holy Communion.

 The responses to the Sunday Divine Liturgy are sung by our Saint Michael's Choir or by the Plain Chant Group.
 New voices are always welcome!

-Our youth group is a chapter of the National American Carpatho-Russian Youth (ACRY).
-For our older (but young at heart) members we have an active Social Club.
-A newly formed Youth Ministry meets on a monthly basis to explore how to implement and apply our Orthodox faith in real life settings.
+Our youth group is a chapter of the National American Carpatho-Russian Youth (ACRY) and is open to ALL ages.
+A Youth Ministry meets to explore how to implement and apply our Orthodox faith in real life settings.
 Team skills are developed within a fun and encouraging environment!